Tata-Imali/momo_money_hackathon/README.md

 - **Security and Decentralization**: With XRPL's decentralized infrastructure, Tata-iMali ensures the highest level of security for all financial activities while minimizing central points of failure.

+- **MTN Integration**: Tata-iMali seamlessly integrates with major African telecoms provider MTN's open API to obtain KYC (Know Your Customer) information and enables users to exchange the iMali-ZAR stablecoin for mobile money within the mobile money ecosystem.

 ## Dependencies

 All project dependencies have been thoughtfully documented in the `package.json` file.